-where $N$ is the number of matched anchor boxes.
-The weight term $\alpha$ is set to 1 by cross validation. ($l, g$) contains the predicted box information including ($x, y, w, h$) and corresponding labels ($g$).
-The localization loss is the Smooth L1 loss~\cite{girshick2015fast}.
-Let $d$ be the corresponding anchor box information for $g$, then we have
+and $N$ is the number of matched anchor boxes.
+The weight coefficient $\alpha$ is set to 1 by cross-validation. ($l, g$) contains the predicted box information including ($x, y, w, h$) and the label.
+The localization loss is the smooth L1 loss~\cite{girshick2015fast}.
+Let $\tau$ be the corresponding anchor box information for $g$, then we have

-where $\hat{g_i}$ is the anchor offsets between the ground-truth box and the corresponding anchor box.
+where $\hat{g_i}$ represents the anchor offset between the ground-truth box and the corresponding anchor box.